 This little pitcher from Amherst College – 5-feet-6 and 130 pounds – appeared in just one game in left field for the New York Highlanders in July 1910.
 Larry McClure’s career is quite similar to that of Tom Burr, a pitcher from archrival Williams College who played one inning in center field for the Yankees in April 1914.
 Neither man handled a chance – in fact, McClure was in for just one batter, though he did at least get to come to the plate once.

 McClure threw four no-hitters during his time at Amherst.
 Burr was a prep-school star at Choate, though he turned pro before he ever pitched college ball.
 Both men played just a single year in the minors.
-Burr got into a mere handful of other games; I have documented only one more mound appearance for McClure, plus indications that he played in the field for about a month at the Class D level.
+Burr got into a mere handful of other games; available evidence shows only one more professional mound appearance for McClure, plus indications that he played in the field for about a month at the Class D level.
 Burr suffered from wildness and McClure from a sore arm, leading them to go back to school.
 The similarity ends thereafter, though, because Burr died at the age of 24 in World War I and McClure went on to become a successful attorney.

 Lawrence Ledwith McClure was born on October 8, 1884, in Wayne, West Virginia.
 His father, Taylor Bascom McClure, earned a reputation as “the most influential educator in southwestern West Virginia.”
 Among other things, Professor McClure founded (and was principal and master of) a school in Wayne called Oakview Academy.
 The professor was born nearby in Lawrence County, Kentucky.
 He married Martha Alice Burgess, who came from the town of Catlettsville, Kentucky, about 20 miles northwest of Wayne at the confluence of the Big Sandy and Ohio Rivers.
 Alice, as she was known, had three other children: Two sons, Paul and Max, died in their youth; a daughter, Lucretia, survived.